 Is ground Turkey free on Weight Watchers?

-Yes ground turkey breast is free on the Weight Watchers Freestyle plan.
-Ground chicken breast is also free on the Weight Watchers plan.
+Yes ground turkey breast is free on the Weight Watchers Freestyle plan or on the myWW Blue or Purple plans.
+Ground chicken breast is also free on these Weight Watchers plans.

 Just make sure that you use ground meat that uses only the breast meat.